Pat Lawlor: Early games

 Lawlor's first solo project, Earthshaker!, was noteworthy for its implementation of a relatively obscure theme (earthquakes).
-The follow-up to Earthshaker! tackled a different form of natural disaster: tornados.
+The follow-up to Earthshaker! tackled a different form of natural disaster: tornadoes.
 The new game, Whirlwind, was released in early 1990 to similar praise.
 Both games demonstrated components of Lawlor's design methodology.

 Foremost, Lawlor introduced thematically appropriate elements that altered gameplay.
 For instance, upon progressing toward multiball mode in Earthshaker!, the playfield vibrated to simulate the effect of an earthquake.
 In a similar mode in Whirlwind, rubberized disks set flush in the playfield spun rapidly back and forth to throw the ball off course as it passed over them, while an electric fan mounted on top of the backbox blew wind in the player's face.

 Secondly, Lawlor created playfields that were especially crowded compared to the faster flow-oriented machines that were popular at the time.
 Lawlor also introduced his signature "bumper shot", in which players needed to shoot the ball between pop bumpers—a tricky shot that requires great precision.
-Also, critical shots in Earthshaker! and Whirlwind were obstructed when attempted from the lower flippers, and could only be hit directly from a third flipper, located near the middle of the playfield on one side, requiring that players develop acuity at sending the ball across the playfield rather than simply up the playfield.
+Also, critical shots in Earthshaker! and Whirlwind were obstructed when attempted from the lower flippers; they could only be hit directly from a third flipper, located near the middle of the playfield on one side, requiring that players develop acuity at sending the ball across the playfield rather than simply up the playfield.
 Thus, his style of gameplay has often been described by players as "stop and go".
-Whirlwind was among the first pinball machines to feature what became known as a "wizard mode," a final special mode accessed by particularly skilled players for completing numerous difficult tasks on the playfield, a reward that was imitated in many future designs.
+Whirlwind was among the first pinball machines to feature what became known as a "wizard mode", a final special mode accessed by particularly skilled players for completing numerous difficult tasks on the playfield, a reward that was imitated in many future designs.
 "Wizard modes" were important in giving pinball games a sense of progression absent from pinball in its earlier years.

 Lawlor followed up Whirlwind with FunHouse, which released in November 1990.
-Funhouse was a carnival-oriented game which bore the trademark playfield elements established in Earthshaker! and Whirlwind, plus a unique talking head named "Rudy" (voiced by Ed Boon).
-Over 10,000 machines were produced.
+FunHouse was a carnival-oriented game which bore the trademark playfield elements established in Earthshaker! and Whirlwind, plus a unique talking head named "Rudy" (voiced by Ed Boon).
+More than 10,000 FunHouse machines were produced.